Amazon Practically Giving Away Samsung Galaxy Watch 3 Today | Digital Trends

-This year’s Memorial Day sales are already happening even if the holiday is still a week away, so you might want to start your shopping.
-If you’re planning to take advantage of smartwatch deals, particularly Samsung Galaxy Watch deals, there’s an early offer from Amazon for a $70 discount on the 41mm Bluetooth model of the Samsung Galaxy Watch 3, bringing the wearable device’s price down to just $330 from its original price of $400.
+If you’re planning to take advantage of smartwatch deals, particularly Samsung Galaxy Watch deals, in this year’s Memorial Day sales, then Amazon has exactly what you’re looking for — a $70 discount on the 41mm Bluetooth model of the Samsung Galaxy Watch 3, bringing the wearable device’s price down to just $330 from its original price of $400.

 The Samsung Galaxy Watch 3 is tagged as one of Digital Trends’ best smartwatches for 2021, and as the top choice for those who own an Android smartphone, partly because of its unique design with a sharp and colorful AMOLED screen, a glass case back for a comfortable fit on your wrist, and a rotating bezel for moving through the device’s software without obstructing your view of the screen.